 - (i) In respect of its Property, Plant and Equipment: - (a) - (A) The company has maintained proper records showing full particulars, including quantitative details and situation of the Property, Plant and Equipment. - (B) The company has no intangible assets during the year.
 Thus the requirement on reporting under Para 3(i)(a)(B) is not applicable to the Company. - (b) The Property, Plant and Equipment are physically verified by the management according to a phased program designed to cover all the items over a period, which in our opinion is reasonable having regard to the size of the company and the nature of its assets.
-Pursuant to the program, a portion of the fixed assets have been physically verified by the management during the year and no material discrepancies were noticed on such physical verification.
+Pursuant to the program, a portion of the Property, Plant and Equipment have been physically verified by the management during the year and no material discrepancies were noticed on such physical verification.
 However, no written report is available. - (c) According to the information and explanations received by us, none of the immovable properties as on the reporting date are held as Property, Plant and Equipment.
-Therefore, the requirement on reporting under Para 3(i)(c) is not applicable to the Company. - (d) The company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets during the year.
-Thus the requirement on reporting under Para 3(i)(d) is not applicable to the Company. - (e) As informed by the management no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - (ii) (a) The inventory has been physically verified by management at the year end.
+Therefore, the requirement on reporting under Para 3(i)(c) is not applicable to the Company. - (d) The company has not revalued its Property, Plant and Equipment during the year.
+Thus the requirement on reporting under Para 3(i)(d) is not applicable to the Company. - (e) As informed by the management no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - (ii) (a) The inventory has been physically verified by management during the year.
+The Company as at the reporting date do not hold any inventory.
 In our opinion, frequency of verification is reasonable.
-As informed, no material discrepancies were noticed on physical verification carried out during the year. - (b) The Company has not been sanctioned working capital limits in excess of Rs 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under Para 3(ii)(b) of the Order is not applicable. - (iii) - (a) As per the information and explanation given to us, the Company has provided loans to subsidiary and entities other than subsidiaries, joint ventures and associates.
-However the company has not provided any advances in nature of loans, or stood guarantee, or provided security to any entity other than subsidiaries, joint ventures and associates.
-Further the company has not provided any loans or provided any advances in nature of loans, or stood guarantee, or provided security to subsidiaries, joint ventures and associates.
+As informed, no material discrepancies were noticed on physical verification carried out during the year. - (b) The Company has not been sanctioned working capital limits in excess of Rs 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under Para 3(ii)(b) of the Order is not applicable.

+(a) As per the information and explanation given to us, the Company has not provided any loan to subsidiary during the year however the company has granted loan to various entities.
+The company has not provided any guarantee, or provided security to any entity.

-The aggregate amount during the year, and balance outstanding at the balance sheet date with respect to such loans provided to subsidiaries and entities other than subsidiaries are as mentioned below:
+The aggregate amount of loan granted during the year, and balance outstanding at the balance sheet date with respect to such loans provided to entities are as mentioned below: